Resurgamm/AGP/README.md

 - Stage I mines near-optimal sub-graphs from a heterogeneous agent pool.

-- Stage II trains a jointsoft–/hard–pruning network that instantiates an adaptive communication topology for any incoming query $\mathcal{Q}$.
+- Stage II trains a joint soft–/hard–pruning network that instantiates an adaptive communication topology for any incoming query $\mathcal{Q}$.

 ![](asset/framework.png)